Head On (video game)

 Head On is an arcade video game developed by Sega/Gremlin and released by Sega in 1979.
-It's the first maze game where the goal is to run over dots.
-Designed by Lane Hauck at Sega/Gremlin in the United States, the game was a commercial success, becoming the fourth highest-grossing 1979 in both Japan and the US.
+It was the first maze video game where the goal is to run over dots.
+Designed by Lane Hauck at Sega/Gremlin in the United States, it was the fourth highest-grossing arcade game of 1979 in both Japan and the US.

 Sega released a sequel, Head On Part II, later the same year.
 The original inspired a number of clones, as well as Namco's Rally-X (1980).

 Gameplay

 Two cars continuously drive forward through rectangular channels in a simple maze.
 At the four cardinal directions are gaps where a car can change lanes.
 The player goal is to collect all dots in the maze while avoiding collisions with the computer-controlled car that is travelling in the opposite direction.

 Development

-The game was developed by Sega/Gremlin in the United States, where it was designed by Lane Hauck.
-He came up with the concept in 1978, roughly around the time that Sega purchased Gremlin Industries.
-After the acquisition, a veteran Sega engineer in Japan had a look at a prototype of Head On and was interested.
-Hauck's original game design included a timer.
-At the time, Taito's Space Invaders had introduced the concept of "going round after round" so the Sega engineer suggested to Hauck that he should get rid of the timer and replace it with a Space Invaders like round-after-round concept, which Hauck subsequently implemented and later said was "a key to making the game big."
-After the game was complete, Sega marketed the game in Japan, while Gremlin in turn marketed Sega games such as Monaco GP in North America.
+The game was developed by Sega/Gremlin in the United States, designed by Lane Hauck.
+He brainstormed the concept in 1978, roughly around the time that Sega purchased Gremlin Industries.
+After the acquisition, veteran Sega engineer Shikanosuke Ochi had a look at a prototype of Head On and suggested a change.
+Originally, the rounds in Head On were dictated by a timer as most games of the 1970s were, but Taito's Space Invaders introduced the concept of lives.
+Ochi suggested to Hauck that he should get rid of the timer and replace it with a lives system, which Hauck implemented and later said was "key to making the game big".

+The game has two different orientations for horizontal and vertical monitors.
+In Japan, the game was released with a vertical orientation to suit the cocktail table arcade cabinets popular in Japan.
+In the US, the game was displayed horizontally inside of a standard upright cabinet.